Qrbaker/qrbaker.github.io/content/posts/freebsd-hyperv-tutorial/index.md

 ---

 At the end of the day, use the tools that best suit you.
 BSD is worth a look, though!

-Join me for part 2 (coming soon), where I show you the best way to work with Graphical interfaces in BSD on Hyper-V (Hint: its RDP).
 <br>

 -Quentin \